askebos/enchantments/content/resources/podcast-pooley.md

 ---
-title: "Kristof Smeyers in conversation with Will Pooley"
+title: "A conversation with Will Pooley"
 date: 2022-06-28
-publishDate: 2022-08-30
+publishDate: 2022-09-30
-category: resources # for listing
 kind: podcast # for the heading
 layout: podcast # for the podcast page layout
+doc: podcasts # for listing on resources page
 comments: podcast-pooley
 author: "Kristof Smeyers"
 ---

 [Will Pooley](https://research-information.bris.ac.uk/en/persons/will-pooley) is a Senior Lecturer in Modern History at the University of Bristol.

-{{<audio src="resources/interviews/28.6.2022_Pooley_podcast.mp3" caption="">}}
+{{<audio src="resources/podcasts/28.6.2022_Pooley_podcast.mp3" caption="">}}

 ### Transcript